epfl-ada/ada-2024-project-semex24/README.md

 7. [Questions for TAs](#questions-for-tas)

 ## **Abstract**
-Our project examines how major historical events and seasonal patterns influence the movies we watch.
-From wars and economic downturns to evolving audience preferences, cinema often reflects society’s shifting narratives.
-By analyzing the impact of events such as World Wars, the Great Depression, and modern-day crises, we seek to uncover patterns that demonstrate how movies adapt to reflect their time.
-This exploration includes analyzing genre popularity across seasons to determine whether specific genres, such as horror in October or family films in December, resonate with particular times of year.
-Through this project, we aim to reveal how cinema evolves in response to both society’s highs and lows.
+Our project explores how significant historical events and seasonal trends influence the films we watch, reflecting society’s evolving narratives.
+By examining the impact of events like World Wars, economic recessions, and modern-day challenges, we aim to uncover patterns in how cinema adapts to cultural shifts.
+This study analyzes genre popularity across seasons, such as horror in October and family films in December, to determine whether specific genres align with particular times of the year.
+Our goal is to reveal how historical context and seasonal preferences shape the evolution of cinema and connect audiences to stories that resonate with societal highs and lows.

 ## **Research Questions**